Young’s Dynamic Maximizers Portfolio®

 Win the War, Not Every Battle

-What is most shocking about this long-record of outperformance, is that the NASDAQ actually beat Young Research’s Dynamic Maximizers in 10 of the 16 years profiled.
-A 6-and-10 MLB starting pitcher record would get a player banished to the bullpen.
-My Maximizers strategy wins the war by a long shot and it does so with no down year.
-Furthermore, in 13 of the 16 full years this century, returns for my Dynamic Maximizers have fallen within a 3% to 10% range.
+What is most shocking about this long-record of outperformance, is that the NASDAQ actually beat Young’s Dynamic Maximizers® portfolio in 11 of the 18 years profiled.
+A 7-and-11 MLB starting pitcher record would get a player banished to the bullpen.
+My Dynamic Maximizers® portfolio strategy wins the war by a long shot and it does so with no down year.
+Furthermore, in 14 of the 18 full years this century, returns for my Dynamic Maximizers® portfolio have fallen within a 3% to 10% range.
 For the outgunned NASDAQ, the deviation from best to worst year is a breathtaking 91 percentage points.
 And the bone-chilling NASDAQ record includes five down years, four of which were bruisers.
 No half-sensible retirement investor is going to sign on for that back-snapping volatility.

 Remember my cardinal rule of portfolio crafting: “Always analyze risk before worrying about potential returns.”